needle-mirror/com.unity.learn.iet-framework/Documentation~/framework-documentation.md

 #### UI implementation differences between Unity versions

-In 2021.1, the implementation of Scene view tools and Play mode buttons changed from IMGUI to UI Toolkit, meaning, for Unity versions 2020.3 and older, the **Named Control** selector mode needs to be used to configure the masking of common toolbar controls, and for Unity 2021.1 and newer, the **Visual Element Name** selector mode must be used instead.
+In 2021.1, the implementation of Scene view tools and Play mode buttons changed from [IMGUI] to [UI Toolkit], meaning, for Unity versions 2020.3 and older, the **Named Control** selector mode needs to be used to configure the masking of common toolbar controls, and for Unity 2021.1 and newer, the **Visual Element Name** selector mode must be used instead.
 For reference, the Scene view controls have the following names:
 |Control|Named Control|Visual Element Name|